Naval Base Panama Canal Zone: History

-Axis powers did have plans to bomb the Panama Canal.
+By April 1943, the US believed the threat to the Canal had diminished, the Canal's defense status was downgraded, and there was a reduction in troop bases.
+Naval bases at the Canal Zone were supported during World War II and afterwards by the larger Naval Base Trinidad.
+However, Axis powers did plan to bomb the Canal.
 Nazi Germany had Operation Pelikan, but the plan was aborted.
-Japan started a plan in August 1943 to bomb the Panama Canal with plans from Submarine aircraft carriers, like the I-400-class submarines with three Seiran aircraft each.
-Japan trained for the Panama Canal attack.
-Japan canceled the plan to attack the Panama Canal in June 1945, as the war was taking a toll on Japan.
-The plans change to attack a closer major base, Naval Base Ulithi.
-Japan surrendered before Naval Base Ulithi was attacked.
-With the surrender, the submarine aircraft carriers were told to destroy the planes, which they sank.
+In August 1943, Japan planned to bomb the Canal with planes launched from Submarine aircraft carriers, such as the I-400-class submarines with three Seiran aircraft each.
+Japanese military trained for the Panama Canal attack, but the plan was canceled in June 1945 because the war was taking a toll on the country.
+Japan then planned to attack a closer major base, Naval Base Ulithi, but Japan surrendered before the base was attacked.

+With Japan's surrender, the submarine aircraft carriers were instructed to destroy the planes, which were sunk.
 The three I-400-class submarines were captured by the US Navy.

-In 1951 to manage the Panama Canal Zone the US government start the government-owned corporation, Panama Canal Company.
-The Panama Canal Company operated the Panama Canal and other Canal Zone enterprises, like the Panama Railroad and the Port of Balboa until 1979.
-Panama Canal Company was run by a board of directors appointed by the US President.
+To manage the Canal Zone, the US founded the Panama Canal Company, a government-owned corporation that operated the Canal and other Canal Zone enterprises such as the Panama Railroad and the Port of Balboa.
+The Company was run by a board of directors appointed by the President of the United States.
 The Torrijos–Carter Treaties of 1979 ended the Panama Canal Company.
-The Panama Canal Zone was renamed in 1979, to the Reverted Areas as this was the start of the process of turning over the Canal Panama.
-The Panama Canal Zone was returned to the Republic of Panama on 1 October 1979 per the Torrijos–Carter Treaties.
+That year, the Canal Zone was renamed the Reverted Areas, as this was the start of the process of turning over the Canal.
+The Canal Zone was returned to the Republic of Panama on 1 October 1979 per the Torrijos–Carter Treaties.